Go Back Go Back

 • Nulaif Centre, Kilimanjaro, have set up a community hub where youth with disabilities can access sexual and reproductive health services and information as well as income-generating activities.

-• Frendlicom, Iringa, are developing a software platform that will instantly translate sign language into Kiswahili text speech and vice versa.
-The platform will facilitate communication between healthcare workers and clients with hearing impairments.
+• Frendlicom, Iringa, are developing a software platform that will instantly translate sign language to Kiswahili text speech and vice versa.
+The platform will facilitate communication between healthcare workers and with clients with hearing impairments.

 AMUA II – a public/private partnership between UNFPA and Sahara Ventures, with the support of UK Aid – builds on the success of AMUA I, and is in line with UNFPA Tanzania’s priorities to create platforms that give young entrepreneurs in the country the opportunity to design and take to scale innovative and profitable digital solutions and products that expand the possibilities for all youth to fulfil their potential and lead healthier lives.